kuzzleio/documentation-old/src/sdk-reference/collection/publish-message.md

 ---

-## Return value
+## Return Value

 Returns the `Collection` object to allow chaining.

 ---

-## Callback response
+## Callback Response

-Resolves to a raw Kuzzle Backend response in JSON format.
+Returns a raw Kuzzle Backend response in JSON format.